grahamjh99/VisionDrive/README.md

 ### Data Handling
 There were few nulls within the data once it was read in from the ROS bag files.
 The nulls that were present were usually the entire column that could not be read in.
 The column that was not able to be read ion and contained all null values was the column labeled `frame_id` and was dropped from all used datasets.

 When read in the dataset contained 5 different rides each with 36 csvs that contained varying amounts of information.
 The rides themselves were of different lengths and thus contained varying amounts of image data, when merged together there were about 33,000 images.
-The infromation used to train the models were in the imu-data, vehicle-brake_info_report, vehicle-steering_report, and vehicle-throttle_info_report csvs.
+The infromation used to train the models were in the imu-data, vehicle-brake_info_report, vehicle-steering_report, vehicle-throttle_info_report, vehicle-throttle_report, vehicle-gear_report, vehicle-brake_report, and vehicle-wheel_speed_report csvs.

 Each dataset contained many features that were not used in the models.
-These features that were used are outlined above.
-Each dataset was used to create a single model that would predict the information within for example, a steering model was made that predicted the steering wheel angle, the torque applied to the steering wheel at a given time, and the speed of the car.
-The `Time` column was dropped for all models once the image data was associated with the corresponding information and all the datasets were merged in trip order.
+The features that were used are outlined above.
+The `Time` column was dropped for all models once the image data was associated with the corresponding information and all the datasets were merged in chronological order (trips were in time order and inputs for the trips were in time order).

 ### Analysis